Kah0ona/re-dnd/README.md

 ## Introduction

 Re-dnd (drag and drop) is a configurable widget for dragging items onto a drop-zone.
 It is designed to be configurable, so that it looks and behaves like you want it to.
-Being re-frame based, it also provides (as a by-product) a nice API for querying or changing drag/drop state.
+Being re-frame based, it also provides a nice API for querying or changing drag/drop state (through subscribe/dispatch).

-You can configure what happens upon dropping an element, with sensible defaults at place if you don't.
+You can configure what happens upon dropping an element, with sensible defaults in place if you don't.

 Let's get started, shall we?

+### Usage
 First add this to your project.clj dependencies
 ```
  [re-dnd "0.1.0"]
 ```

-### Usage
-re-dnd will store all its state in the app-db, just as the rest of your re-frame app.
+re-dnd will store all its state in the local app-db, just as the rest of your re-frame app.
 To avoid name clashes, it will store all its state under the key `:dnd/state` in the db.

-Below we explain the usage by an example.
+Below the usage is explained through an example.
+Check the [demo](http://sytematic.nl/re-dnd-demo/index.html) here.

 First initialize everything properly
 ```
-To make sure everything is initialized properly, require re-dnd.events in your core.cljs, or whereever your entry point is.
+To make sure everything is initialized properly, require re-dnd.events in your core.cljs,
+or where ever your entry point is.
 (ns your-app.core
  (:require
    ...